 No. Simply a different form of construction.

-No. But the thicker wall does mean that the blocks supporting the external SFS walls are laid on flat, meaning a more expensive foundation.
+No. But the thicker wall does mean that the blocks supporting the external CPS walls require wider blocks, meaning a more expensive foundation.

 No. Our contractor provides quantities based on our drawings.